ptwobrussell/Mining-the-Social-Web-2nd-Edition/README.md

 ## Summary

-The official online compendium for Mining the Social Web, 2nd Edition (O'Reilly, 2013)

-_Mining the Social Web, 2nd Edition_ is currently available through O'Reilly Media's Early Access and Rough Cuts programs.
-The final version of the book will not be complete until the September/October timeframe, but in the meanwhile, you can get the latest source code here [and get an Early Access copy of the ebook directly from O'Reilly](http://bit.ly/135dHfs).
-Pre-ordering through O'Reilly's Early Access program contains a number of great benefits including regular updates as the final manuscript of the book is completed as well as continual updates to the book for life!
-(And for a book that's built on social web APIs, rest assured that API changes will occasionally require the text of the book and examples to be updated.)
+_Mining the Social Web, 2nd Edition_ is available through O'Reilly Media, Amazon, and other fine book retailers.
+[Purchasing the ebook directly from O'Reilly](http://bit.ly/135dHfs) offers a number of great benefits, including a variety of digital formats and continual updates to the text of book for life!
+Better yet, if you choose to use O'Reilly's DropBox or Google Drive synchronization, your ebooks will automatically update every time there's an update.
+In other words, you'll always have the latest version of the book if you purchase the ebook through O'Reilly, which is why it's the recommended option in comparison to a paper copy or other electronic version.

 There's an incredible turn-key virtual machine experience for this second edition of the book that provides you with a powerful social web mining toolbox.
 This toolbox provides the ability to explore and run all of the source code in a hassle-free manner.
-All that you have to do is [follow a few simple steps](http://nbviewer.ipython.org/urls/raw.github.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/_Appendix A - Virtual Machine Experience.ipynb) to get the virtual machine installed, and you'll be running the example code in as little as 20-30 minutes.
+All that you have to do is [follow a few simple steps](https://rawgithub.com/ptwobrussell/Mining-the-Social-Web-2nd-Edition/master/ipynb/html/_Appendix A - Virtual Machine Experience.html) to get the virtual machine installed, and you'll be running the example code in as little as 20-30 minutes.
 (And by the way, most of that time is waiting for files to download.)

 This [short screencast](https://www.youtube.com/watch?v=BTyKPMfi_JQ) demonstrates the steps involved in installing the virtual machine, which installs every single dependency for you automatically and save you a lot of time.
 Even sophisticated power users tend to prefer using it versus using their own environments.

 If you experience any problems at all with installation of the virtual machine, file an issue here on GitHub.
 Be sure to also follow [@SocialWebMining](http://twitter.com/socialwebmining) on Twitter and like http://facebook.com/MiningTheSocialWeb on Facebook.

+Be sure to also visit http://MiningTheSocialWeb.com for additional content, news, and updates about the book and code in this GitHub repository.

 ## Preview the IPython Notebooks